-- Call options, which give the buyer the right to buy an instrument at a specified price.
-Call options are more typically bought by traders who believe the market is on the rise, known as bull traders.
+With call options, the buyer has the right to purchase an instrument at a set price.
+Call options are purchased by traders who are bullish on the market.

 |AN INCREASE IN:||CALL OPTIONS||PUT OPTIONS|

-- The third course of action is to sell a put option.
-If the instrument is higher than the strike price at expiration, the option will expire worthless – and the trader keeps the entire premium he collected upfront.
+- With vanilla trading, you can also sell put options.
+If the financial instrument is priced higher than the strike price at expiration, the option will not have any value, and the trader will retain the entire premium that was collected upfront.